 Your Ancestor’s Midsummer in Sweden

-The night between Midsummer’s Eve and Midsummer’s Day is magic.
+The night between Midsummer’s Eve and Midsummer’s Day is magical.
 A young girl who picks seven or nine flowers and put them under her pillow, will dream of her intended.

 The encyclopedias from 1886 and 1913 describe Midsummer in the same way.
 Swedes danced around the maypole.
 The houses were decorated with leaves and flowers.
 Stockholm had a special leaf market for leafy boughs and toys.
 In some regions people still lit bonfires.